deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_23_0.png)

-> 🔼 Figure 6 shows example synthetic images generated from ImageNet-LT using various image guidance levels and random seeds, illustrating the spectrum of image quality from prototypical features to high-fidelity images.
+> 🔼 The figure shows synthetic images generated from ImageNet-LT using different levels of image guidance, demonstrating the transition from prototypical to realistic images.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Synthetic generation with various image guidance and random seeds based on ImageNet-LT.